About the Bay Area Monitor

 To receive print copies of the Monitor, or to sign up to receive e-mail notifications when new editions are posted online, please visit our subscription page.

-In addition to reader donations, the Monitor is made possible by support from the Alameda-Contra Costa Transit District, the Bay Area Air Quality Management District, Delta Diablo, the San Francisco Bay Area Rapid Transit District, the East Bay Regional Park District, the Marin Municipal Water District, the Metropolitan Transportation Commission, the Midpeninsula Regional Open Space District, the Peninsula Corridor Joint Powers Board and the San Mateo County Transit District, and the Santa Clara Valley Open Space Authority, the Santa Clara Valley Water District, and the Sonoma County Water Agency.
+The Monitor’s primary financial support comes from the Metropolitan Transportation Commission and the Bay Area Air Quality Management District.
+In the current publication year (July 2017 – June 2018) by support from the Alameda-Contra Costa Transit District, the Bay Area Air Quality Management District, the San Francisco Bay Area Rapid Transit District, the Santa Clara Valley Water District, the Sonoma County Water Agency, and the Water Emergency Transportation Authority.
+Reader donations are also critical to sustaining the Monitor.